unrealwork/atsd-use-cases/USMortality/README.md

 * All deaths
 * Pneumonia and influenza deaths

-In the [Appendix](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/README.md#appendix-death-statistics-city-list) of this article, you can can find a complete list of the cities (with their corresponding state) included in this dataset.
+In the [Appendix](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/README.md#appendix-death-statistics-city-list) of this article, you can find a complete list of the cities (with their corresponding state) included in this dataset.

 Deaths can be grouped by geographic region, all of which are shown below.